-Manuel Jesús Cid Salas was born in Salteras (Sevilla) in 1974 and took the alternative in 2000, in Las Ventas, after a long and hard road as a steer-bullfighter.
+Manuel Jesús Cid Salas was born in Salteras (Seville) in 1974 and took the alternative in 2000, in Las Ventas, after a long and hard road as a steer-bullfighter.
 He retires in 2019 after 19 years as a bullfighter.

 This product is no longer in stock